Trilldog13/ai-recruitment-frameworks/README.md

 Feel free to use them, tweak them, and tailor them to your own style.

 These frameworks are designed to be flexible.

 Adapt them to your hiring environment, your tone, and your market.

-If they save you time or improve quality — great.
+If they save you time or improve quality, they've done their job!

-If you improve them further — even better.
+If you improve them further, even better.

 ---